Psychologists in certain states have a big reason to rejoice this July. PSYPACT is ready for applications! (Application links are here.)

 While the PSYPACT is already amazing, it only actively covers about 14 states at the time of writing with 12 more on-deck.
 And, of course, it has no bearing on international practice (yet?).

 Fortunately, temporary practice is possible in many states and nations even without PSYPACT membership.
-Person Centered Tech has some resources to help you find out where those places are (and aren’t):
+Person Centered Tech has a resource to help you find out where those places are (and aren’t):